swanframe/financial-insight-generator/README.md

   channel: "channel"
 ```

-If your raw file uses different column names, adjust these mappings.
+Adjust these to match your raw file.

 ### Analytics